pgtipping/Synthalyst/memory-bank/activeContext.md

   - Updated Babel configuration to support import attributes syntax:
     - Added @babel/plugin-syntax-import-attributes plugin to .babelrc
     - Installed the plugin as a dev dependency
+  - **Resolved Babel and SWC compiler conflict (2024-03-01):**
+    - Moved Babel configuration from `.babelrc` to a test-specific `.babelrc.test.js` file
+    - Updated Jest configuration to use the test-specific Babel config
+    - Converted `next.config.ts` to `next.config.js` for better compatibility
+    - Removed the global `.babelrc` file to allow Next.js to use its SWC compiler

 #### Current Issues

-- Babel configuration conflicts with Next.js SWC compiler
+- ~~Babel configuration conflicts with Next.js SWC compiler~~
-  - Custom .babelrc file prevents Next.js from using its SWC compiler
+  - ~~Custom .babelrc file prevents Next.js from using its SWC compiler~~
-  - Need to consider migrating away from custom Babel config in the future
+  - ~~Need to consider migrating away from custom Babel config in the future~~
 - Next.js 15.1.7 requires proper client/server component separation
   - Need to ensure all components using React hooks have "use client" directive